-Humans were designed for acute, not chronic stress.
+Humans were designed for acute, not chronic, stress.
 But modern-day stressors persist.
-Steady suppression of the evolutionary fight or flight response is getting us stressed out.
+Steady suppression of the evolutionary fight or flight response stresses us out.

 Consequently, chronically high cortisol levels are causing mood swings, fat storage, and catabolic effects on our bodies.